astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/foreword/foreword.md

 for two years.

-I'm not here to talk about companies (go stalk my LinkedIn if you care), but I've had 1.5-ish internships (one for my dad's company, make your own call on that one), with another lined up for Summer '25.
+I'm not here to talk about companies (go stalk my LinkedIn if you care), but I've had one internship (and another for my dad's company, if you want to count that), with another lined up for Summer '25.
 Also, I don't like mentioning this for a lot of reasons (some of which I'll talk about later!), but I started programming when I was 12.
 Obviously, this still does not make me an expert of all things software-engineering,